Trunk Records: History

 Trunk Records was founded by Jonny Trunk in 1995 in the United Kingdom.
 Initially, the label was set up as a means to release material from the Bosworth Library archive, the oldest existing music library.
 Since then, the label has adhered to its mantra of "Music, nostalgia and sex", and established itself as a label popular amongst film and TV fans as well as record collectors.

 It has also become infamous for its records associated with the 1960s and 1970s soft pornography such as the soundtrack to Deep Throat, Flexi-Sex (a compilation of flexi-discs from 1970s British magazines), Mary Millington Talks Dirty and Dirty Fan Male, an album based on Jonny Trunk's own experiences organising various glamour models' fan clubs including that of his sister, Eve Vorley.

 As well as film music and jazz, the label has also brought to public attention the lost or unreleased works of electronic pioneers such as Tristram Cary, Edward Williams and BBC Radiophonic Workshop's John Baker.

 Jonny Trunk has also released his own material through the label, including his album, The Inside Outside.
 Since 2003, Trunk has been responsible for the rediscovery of composer and jazz drummer Basil Kirchin, by releasing his unknown 1960s experimental jazz and soundtrack work.
 The label has also been responsible for issuing the UK's rarest jazz album, "Moonscape" by The Michael Garrick Trio.
 Recent work has included a release of "Noise Art", the recordings found in the studio of late British underground film maker and artist Jeff Keen.

 Various Jonny Trunk side projects have included directing the now banned pop video, "Plug Me In", for Add N To (X).

 Jonny Trunk is also a regular broadcaster on London's art radio station Resonance FM.
 Other recent broadcasting has included the BBC Radio 4 documentary Into The Music Library.

 "The Ladies' Bras", a single by Jonny Trunk and Wisbey, made number 70 on the UK Singles Chart in August 2007, and re-entered at number 27 in September 2007 after a campaign by Danny Baker and BBC Radio 1's Scott Mills.
-At 36 seconds long, it is the shortest track ever to chart in the top 30.
+At 36 seconds long, it was at the time the shortest track ever to chart in the top 30, a record since broken by Jack Black with "Steve's Lava Chicken".